Zabrane/qlnd/doc/channelBalancing.md

 ### kdb+ qloopd.q

-To interact with the loop daemon from q, load the qloopd.q script and call the `.loopd.loopInTerms` API to confirm you can communicate successfully.
+To interact with the loop daemon from q, first load the qloopd.q script.
+Then call the `.loopd.loopInTerms` API to confirm you can communicate with the daemon.

 ```q
 $q qloopd.q